Could "cracking your back" be the solution for backaches and headaches? The answer is yes, claim advocates of spinal manipulation.

-Forms of manipulative therapy have been used for thousands of years in many parts of the world, including Indonesia, Asia, India, Russia, and Norway.
+Forms of manipulative therapy have been used for thousands of years in of the world, including Indonesia, Asia, India, Russia, and Norway.
 Writings from China in 2700 B.C. and from Greece in 1500 B.C. mention manipulating the spine and legs to ease back pain.
 The ancient Greek physician Hippocrates, who is viewed as the founder of medicine as a rational science, describes manipulative techniques in his writings.

 Spinal manipulation gained and lost favor with physicians many times through the mid-1800s.
 It was viewed as a practice of folk healers, called bonesetters, whose successes were attributed to luck.

 How Current Methods Evolved

 Modern spinal manipulation traces its roots to nineteenth century America.
 Disillusioned by the deaths of his three children, a doctor named Andrew Taylor Still developed the theory that diseases were caused by displaced bones and muscles interfering with the body's circulatory system.
 He turned to spinal manipulation as a non-drug, holistic method of correcting body imbalances and restoring health.
 In doing so, he became the father of modern osteopathy.

 Daniel David Palmer developed the theory that diseases were caused by spinal misalignments, or subluxations, that block the transmission of the body's own healing power through the nervous system.
 His theories would eventually form the basis of chiropractic medicine.

 What Does It Involve?